ccf-2012/torcp/README.md

                         keep files with these extention('srt,ass').
   -l LANG, --lang LANG  seperate dir by language('cn,en').
   --genre GENRE         seperate dir by genre('anime,document').
+  --other-dir OTHER_DIR
+                        for any files Other than Movie/TV.
   --sep-area            seperate dir by all production area.
   --tmdb-api-key TMDB_API_KEY
                         Search API for the tmdb id, and gen dirname as Name (year)\{tmdbid=xxx\}